-Learn the Process of Selling a House
+The Process of Selling a House

-When is a house sold?
-Selling a house isn't a one-and-done transaction.
+The process of selling a house isn't a one-and-done transaction.
 It's a progression of steps.
-You'll also have to deal with state laws that govern certain types of purchases that could affect the finality of the sale.
+You'll have to deal with state laws that govern certain types of purchases that could affect the finality of the sale.
 But certain steps in the process of selling a house are pretty standard.

 Signing a Contract

-The seller will either accept it or issue a counteroffer.
-This counteroffer procedure might involve just one counter or it can evolve into a multitude of counteroffers back and forth over a period of time.
+The seller will either accept the offer, reject it outright, or issue a counteroffer.
+The procedure can involve just one counteroffer, or it might evolve into a multitude of counteroffers going back and forth between buyer and seller for a period of time.

-At some point, however, there's a meeting of the minds.
+At some point, ideally, there's a meeting of the minds.
 The listing status then changes from an active listing to a pending sale.

 Time for Inspections

-When the Buyer's Loan is Approved
+The Buyer's Loan Is Approved

 The appraisal must support the agreed-upon purchase price.
 More negotiations will take place or a new appraisal might be ordered if the appraiser submits a low appraisal.

 A Contingency Sale

-When Your House Is Considered Sold
+When Is a House Considered Sold?